 As long as you move at a constant speed in the same general direction, the drivers will go around you.
 Crossing a street this way is an act of faith, but it works.

 Alex arranged an all-day cruise of Halong Bay with a traditional lunch served by the crew onboard the boat for our first day’s tour.
-As you cruise the bay on your classic “Junk” boat, you stop along the way to tour the amazing limestone caves.
-We made three stops, each a different experience.
+As you cruise the Bay on your classic “Junk” boat, you stop along the way to tour the impressive caves.
+We make three stops, each a different experience.

-Visiting the caves is physical; there is no easy way around.
-Typically there are many steps leading up to the entrance, then down into the cave and then up again to exit.
+Visiting the caves is physical; there is no easy way around it.
+Many steps lead up to the entrance, down into the cave, and then up again to exit.

-These cave sites are not set up as the way we do parks in the US, there is no disabled access (none that I saw).
-Inside the caves, the walkways are wet, and at times, quite slippery; there are not many handrails.
+These cave sites are not set up the way we do parks in the US.
+There is no disabled access (none that I saw).
+Inside the caves, the walkways are wet and sometimes quite slippery; there are few handrails.

 In November, when we visited, the average temperature was in the low 80’s, and the humidity was intense.
 These conditions may make you hesitant to visit the caves.
 But you will be missing out on a wonderful adventure if you don’t go here when you visit Vietnam.

-We finish the day slowly sailing back to the harbor, lounging on the top deck of the boat, enjoying the beautiful afternoon sunlight.
+We finish the day slowly sailing the waters of Halong bay back to the harbor.
+I enjoy lounging on the boat’s top deck, enjoying the beautiful afternoon sunlight.

-The next morning, Alex takes us into the city of Halong.
-We stop for a traditional breakfast of Bun (vermicelli rice noodle soup) with barbecued pork and veggies.
-Then we participate in every Vietnamese’s favorite ritual, morning coffee, and people watching.
+The following morning, Alex takes us into the city of Halong.
+We stopped for a traditional breakfast of Bun (vermicelli rice noodle soup) with barbecued pork and veggies.
+Then we participate in every Vietnamese’s favorite ritual, morning coffee and people-watching.

 After the requisite long coffee break, we head on to see a temple.
 Almost every Asian city has a temple of great importance.
-It is necessary to visit and understand these temples to understand the people.
+Here we visit the Long Tien Pagoda Temple.

 We finish up the morning and our visit to Halong at the Quang Ninh Museum, a newer museum with collections of both the natural history of the area and the people.

-The museum is well-curated, and we enjoy learning about the history of this beautiful province, nearly as much as the school children who are visiting enjoy being out of their classrooms.
+The museum is well-curated, and we enjoy learning about the history of this beautiful province nearly as much as the schoolchildren who visit enjoy being out of their classrooms.